philipc2/cdds-at-uiuc.github.io/events.md

 # CDDS@UIUC events

-See below for events we organize.
+See below for events we organize both at UIUC and elsewhere!